python/cpython/Doc/c-api/exceptions.rst

 .. cfunction:: void PyErr_BadInternalCall()

-   This is a shorthand for ``PyErr_SetString(PyExc_TypeError, message)``, where *message* indicates that an internal operation (e.g. a Python/C API function) was invoked with an illegal argument.
+   This is a shorthand for ``PyErr_SetString(PyExc_SystemError, message)``, where *message* indicates that an internal operation (e.g. a Python/C API function) was invoked with an illegal argument.
 It is mostly for internal use.

 .. cfunction:: int PyErr_WarnEx(PyObject *category, char *message, int stacklevel)